geekydesigner/ng-ui/README.md

 # About

 Howdy!
-My name is [B-Ri](http://bstjohn.com) - this is an experimental project using a few UI libraries that I am fan of... consider this alpha, please message me if you'd like to contribute
+My name is [B-Ri](http://bstjohn.com) and this is an experimental project using a few UI libraries that I am fan of...
+Consider this an alpha project and likely to change.
+You will find a few recipes for theming Bootstrap and Material - enjoy!

 # NgUi